adnaen/machine-learning-notes/Model Selection and Evaluation/For-Classification/f1-score.md

 ```

-> Useful when dataset has imbalanced classes
+> Balances precision and recall, useful when you need a single metric that accounts for both in imbalanced datasets.